-Ohio's gifted operating standards require districts to screen all students for possible gifted identification in superior cognitive ability, reading, math, and creative thinking ability at two points in their elementary school career, once between grades K and 2 and once between grades 3 and 6.
+Ohio's gifted operating standards require districts to screen all students for possible gifted identification in superior cognitive ability, reading, math, and creative thinking ability at two points in their elementary school career: once between grades K and 2; and once between grades 3 and 6.

-Bexley City Schools uses multiple tests to screen, progress monitor, and benchmark student learning.
-Some of these tests have been approved by the State of Ohio for identifying giftedness (e.g., MAP, PSAT, ACT).
+Bexley City Schools uses multiple tests to screen, monitor progress, and benchmark student learning.
+Some tests are approved by the State of Ohio for gifted identification (e.g., MAP, PSAT, ACT).
 As a result, there are multiple opportunities in the district for a student to be screened for gifted identification beyond the minimal state requirement.
-The chart below provides an overview of assessments used by the district that align to state regulations as well as the general timeline for when the tests are administered.
+The chart below provides an overview of assessments used by the district that align to state regulations, as well as the general timeline for when the tests are administered.

-Whole-Grade Screening Assessments Superior Cognitive Ability Grades General Timeline Identification Score Cognitive Abilities Test (CogAT) 2, 4 Fall 128 standard score Creative Thinking Ability (requires cognitive score and one checklist score) Cognitive Abilities Test (CogAT) 2, 4 Fall 112 standard score Scales for Identifying Gifted Students (SIGS) 2, 4 Fall, Winter 120 standard score Scales for Rating the Behavioral Characteristics of Superior Students (SRBCSS) 2, 4 Fall, Winter 51 points Mathematics and Reading MAP (Measures of Academic Progress) 2-8 Fall, Winter, Spring 95 th %ile PSAT 9-11 Fall 95 th %ile ACT 11 Spring 95 th %ile
+Whole-Grade Screening Assessments Superior Cognitive Ability Grades General Timeline Identification Score Cognitive Abilities Test (CogAT) 2, 4 Fall 128 standard score Creative Thinking Ability (requires cogn itive score ar nd one checklist s core) Cognitive Abilities Test (CogAT) 2, 4 Fall 112 standard score Scales for Identifying Gifted Students (SIGS) 2, 4 Fall, Winter 120 standard score Scales for Rating the Behavioral Characteristics of Superior Students (SRBCSS) 2, 4 Fall, Winter 51 points Mathematics and Reading MAP (Measures of Academic Progress) 2-9 Fall, Winter, Spring 95th percentile PSAT 9-11 Fall 95th percentile ACT 11 Spring 95th percentile

-\ACT also includes a science test that is used for gifted screening and identification.
+^{}ACT also includes a science test that is used for gifted screening and identification.